simonazy/Spark/ETL-with-Spark-S3/README.md

 ## Step 4: Run Pipelines to Model the Data
 ### 4.1 Create the data model
-> Refere to the jupyter notebook for the data dictionary.
+> Refere to the jupyter notebook for interactions.

 ### 4.2 Running the ETL pipeline
 The ETL pipeline is defined in the etl.py script, and this script uses the utility.py and etl_functions.py modules to create a pipeline that creates final tables in Amazon S3.